Mark Kopec Now

 Birth Injury

 Many medical malpractice lawyers do not take on birth injury cases because of the complexities.
-At the Kopec Law Firm, Maryland birth injury lawyer Mark Kopec has been helping families with birth injury cases for many years.
+At the Kopec Law Firm, Baltimore birth injury lawyer Mark Kopec has been helping families with birth injury cases for many years.

 Birth injury claims are among the most complex of medical malpractice cases.
 They often require more independent expert doctors to prove than other cases and involve detailed analysis of technical medical records.